7 Why doesn’t God take away our suffering?Jill Loree2023-11-23T22:43:54+00:00

 It’s no wonder we get confused.
 And this perplexing question about God and free will is an example of this.

 Yet the notion of an omnipotent God and humanity’s self-responsibility only seem to be mutually exclusive when viewed from the mind of humans, where time is a thing.
-For we can only conceive of a God who acts the way we do, operating according to a linear timeline and over-thinking how to manipulate what will happen in the future.
-To avoid, you know, any unpleasantness.
+For we can only conceive of a God who acts the way we do, operating according to a linear timeline and over-thinking how to manipulate what will happen in the future, to avoid any unpleasantness.

 God is not in the business of taking things away from us, or adding on.